 Audio Evolution Mobile

 eXtream Software has gone for the look of a traditional DAW for Audio Evolution Mobile.
-It gives quite a professional finish, especially on the Hi-Res tablet screen.
-You get multi-track audio recording and MIDI sequencing and lots of non-destructive editing in the timeline with cross-fading.
+It gives it quite a professional finish, especially on the Hi-Res tablet screen.
+You get multi-track audio recording and MIDI sequencing.
+Lots of non-destructive editing in the timeline with cross-fading.
 There’s a drum pattern editor, sampling and looping.
 The mixer supports unlimited channels and unlimited groups and looks very much like a proper DAW mixer console.
 The effects all have pro-looking plug-in interfaces as does the equalizer.
 They’ve gone out of their way to give you the Cubase experience on Android.

 Audio Evolution Mobile is available for free as a basic audio recorder and mixer.
 The real stuff happens when you invest $6.99 to unlock the full version.
 Now you get access to the MIDI sequencing and virtual instrument side.
 You get a lot more effects, EQ and dynamics processing.
 You get support for external USB audio interfaces and even some auto-tune for your vocals.
 By all means, give it a try with the free version but you’ll want to unlock everything to find its full potential.

-The heart of G-Stomper Studio is VA-Beast, a polyphonic synthesizer drawing on sounds from virtual analog modeling, 4-operator FM synthesis, and multi-sample PCM.
+First of all the VA-Beast is a polyphonic synthesizer drawing on sounds from virtual analog modeling, 4-operator FM synthesis, and multi-sample PCM.
 There are 2 oscillators (with sync) offering saw, pulse, triangle, sine, noise, dual sine and then PCM waveform options.
-The FM has 5 algorithms, there are 3 modulation LFOs and 3 envelopes per voice, 2 filter sections with 8 filter types with another 3 ADSR envelopes for filter and amplification.
+The FM has 5 algorithms, 3 modulation LFOs and 3 envelopes per voice.
+It has 2 filter sections with 8 filter types with another 3 ADSR envelopes for filter and amplification.
 The modulation section goes into differential FM, Filter Frequency and Resonance, Distortion, Ring and all sorts.
 That’s a whole lot of synthesizer.

 G-Stomper Studio looks great, has a fabulous internal sound engine and is looking to play inside your larger setup.